OWASP/www-project-threat-dragon/docs-2/development/testing/github.md

     2. Client Secret will be 40 hexadecimal characters, for example `deadbeef0123456789abcdef01234567deadbeef`
     3. Treat these values with the same security as a password; they provide access to your GitHub account

-The GitHub OAuth Application is now ready for use by the Threat Dragon server with values:
+The GitHub OAuth Application is now ready for use by the Threat Dragon server with example values:

 - `GITHUB_CLIENT_ID='deadbeef0123456789aa'`
 - `GITHUB_CLIENT_SECRET='deadbeef0123456789abcdef01234567deadbeef'`

+Clearly these values are *not to be used* for a real application.

 Example of registering a new OAuth application: